You’ve heard of their irreconcilable differences, but what if a closer look reveals they are reconcilable?

-1. If you do good works like Abraham and Rahab did, then you have shown evidence or proof or result (but not the cause) of saving faith—you already had saving faith first.
+1. If you do good works like Abraham and Rahab did, then you have shown evidence or proof or result or effect (but not the cause) of saving faith—you already had saving faith first.

 2. You do good works like they did.

-3. Therefore, you have shown evidence or proof or result (but not the cause) of saving faith—you already had it first.
+3. Therefore, you have shown evidence or proof or result or effect (but not the cause) of saving faith—you already had it first.